evenlyjekyll/evenlyjekyll.github.io/_projects/3d-around.md

 layout: projects
 title: 3D Around
 appstore: https://itunes.apple.com/us/app/3daround/id940090549?mt=8
-small-description: Together with the Swiss computer vision technology company Dacuda we built an app making use of their advanced computer vision technology.
+small-description: Together with the Swiss company Dacuda we built an app making use of their advanced computer vision technology.
 description:   |
     3DAround is food photography in 3D.
-It allows you to capture your food (or really almost any object) in 3D using only the camera in your iPhone.
+It allows you to capture your food (or really almost any object) in 3D using only the camera of your iPhone.

     Together with the Swiss computer vision technology company [Dacuda](http://dacuda.com) we built an app making use of their advanced computer vision technology.
-Using 3DAround you can caputure everyday objects like food and create a 3D model.
+Using 3DAround you can capture food or everyday objects and create a 3D model.
 This model can be uploaded and shared with your friends.

-    This app was built almost entirely in Swift using the latest iOS technologies available.
-It incorporates motion sensors and OpenGL and was built for the newest iOS entirely in Apple's new programming language Swift.
+    The 3DAround app was built almost entirely in Apple's new programming language Swift using the latest iOS technologies available.
+It incorporates motion sensors and OpenGL.

 hero-img: /images/img02.png
 hero-img-small: /images/img02-small.png